 Add eggs, beating just until incorporated and smooth.
 Never turn the beaters on high.

-Using a spatula, scrape down the sides and bottom of the bowl to insure all ingredients are incorporated.
+Using a spatula, scrape down the sides and bottom of the bowl to ensure all ingredients are incorporated.

 If the dough is sticky or wet looking, sprinkle in an additional 2 tablespoons of flour to the dough.
 Fold into dough by hand using a spatula.